 Divorce and child support are already emotional issues.
 When drug addiction is involved, the situation can become even more complicated.

-If you need a Fort Lauderdale divorce attorney, turn to Law Office of Gustavo E. Frances.
+If you need a Fort Lauderdale child support attorney, turn to The Law Office Of Gustavo E. Frances, P.A.
 Our team is ready to help you.

 Drugs And Divorce

 The divorce rate in Florida is the third-highest among the states.
 Now consider that the state has a major opioid problem, and the issue is compounded.
 There are thousands of overdoses a year in the state attributed to opioids, with the latest reporting year seeing an increase of 67 percent over the previous year.

 Florida’s family courts want to come to a resolution that is in the best interest of the child during divorce proceedings.